 The Cohesion Fund (CF)

-The Cohesion Fund is specifically targeted at Member States whose Gross National Income per inhabitant is less than 90% of the EU average.
-It supports investments in the environment and trans-European transport networks.
-A solar manufacturing project directly contributes to environmental objectives, positioning itself as a key enabler of the nation’s energy transition and its efforts to reduce carbon dependency.
+The Cohesion Fund specifically targets Member States whose Gross National Income per inhabitant is less than 90% of the EU average.
+It supports investments in environmental projects and trans-European transport networks.
+A solar manufacturing project contributes directly to these environmental objectives, positioning it as a key enabler of the nation’s energy transition and its efforts to reduce carbon dependency.

 The Just Transition Fund (JTF)